Massive IoT refers to the Internet of Things on an unprecedented scale.

 For service providers, there's no need to manufacture multiple product variants and support different networks.

-Easier remote management: Instead of regularly sending out technicians to update devices and SIM cards at the end of MNO contracts, eSIM technology gives service providers the capacity to update their devices remotely.
-A web portal allows technicians to quickly update a device's network provider from their office, saving time and costs from unnecessary maintenance visits.
+Easier remote management: Instead of regularly sending out technicians to update devices and SIM cards at the end of MNO contracts, eSIM technology allows service providers to update their devices remotely.
+A web portal will enable technicians to quickly update a device's network provider from their office, saving time and costs from unnecessary maintenance visits.

 Where do we fit in?